 \section{Introduction}

-Accurate object orientation estimation is fundamental for efficient navigation, manipulation, interaction, alignment, and 3D vision in fields like robotics, aerospace, augmented reality, and medicine.
-Broadly speaking, orientation estimation may rely on local or external inference. \emph{Local inference} is supported by embedding inertial measurement units, combining accelerometers, gyroscopes, and/or magnetometers, into the objects \cite{Mumuni.2021,Benallegue.2023}.
-Meanwhile, \emph{external inference} shifts the complexity to an external system, using vision or radio frequency (RF) sensing modalities, responsible for solving the estimation problem.
-Each approach and specific techniques offer distinct advantages and challenges depending on the application context and the operational environment.
-Herein, we focus on RF sensing technology, which is especially appealing for cost-effective object orientation estimation \cite{Klasing.2009,Bialer.2020,Ulrich.2022}.
+Radar-based sensing is prevalent in many applications, and is especially effective in visually degraded environments, e.g., affected by fog or smoke, where other imaging modalities are rendered ineffective.
+However, at millimeter (mm)-wave bands, many real-life objects are specular; thus, scene reconstruction depends on their orientation with respect to the radar.
+Consider the examples in Fig.~\ref{fig:examples} where the orientation of the door or package determines the strength of the return to the radar.
+Weak returns hinder accurate scene reconstruction by the radar, leading to poor scene understanding and impaired subsequent tasks.
+In this paper, we focus on radar-based object orientation estimation to improve scene understanding, which is important for efficient navigation, manipulation, interaction, alignment, and 3D vision in fields like robotics.

-The basic principle behind RF sensing is that the influence of the sensing targets on the reflected, refracted, and/or scattered wireless sensing signal can be potentially recognized \cite{Lee.2009}.
-Notably, one can enhance the RF-detectability and recognition of objects by engineering them.
-This can be achieved using advanced manufacturing (meta-)materials \cite{Suresh.2021,Padilla.2022,Xue.2023}, attaching backscattering tags \cite{Shirehjini.2012,Wei.2016,Figueiredo.2023,Krigslund.2012,Genovesi.2018,Barbot.2020,Liu.2024,Chang.2020,Rammal.2023,Xue.2023}, and/or applying surface modifications \cite{Xue.2023} that interact with RF signals in predictable ways to passively (and indirectly) indicate object's physical properties, as temperature, position, and orientation, the latter being the focus of the current work.
+A way to address the above challenge is to engineer the objects to improve their radiofrequency (RF)-detectability/recognition, e.g., using advanced manufacturing (meta-)materials \cite{Suresh.2021,Padilla.2022,Xue.2023}, attaching backscattering tags \cite{Shirehjini.2012,Wei.2016,Figueiredo.2023,Krigslund.2012,Genovesi.2018,Barbot.2020,Liu.2024,Chang.2020,Rammal.2023,Xue.2023}, and/or applying surface modifications \cite{Xue.2023} that interact with RF signals in predictable ways to passively (and indirectly) indicate object's physical properties.
 This is akin to ``painting an object'' to be properly noticed by a camera \cite{Chang.2020,Rammal.2023}.
-For example, incorporating metamaterials or antenna structures, applying conductive coatings, or attaching passive tags that can manipulate electromagnetic waves leads to more pronounced reflections or specific scattering patterns, thus making objects more distinguishable in complex environments.
-These approaches make objects smart and responsive without adding significant cost or weight.

-In this work, we focus on a radar setup that aims to estimate the orientation of a backscattering tag.
-This tag can be on the surface of an object, and thus can be used to infer the object's orientation and/or surface characteristics with low complexity.
+From these approaches, using passive RF identification (RFID) tags as orientation sensors has been proposed in past work~\cite{Shirehjini.2012,Wei.2016,Figueiredo.2023,Krigslund.2012,Genovesi.2018,Barbot.2020,Liu.2024,Chang.2020,Rammal.2023}.